Extension Educator, Family and Consumer Science (SNAP-Ed) - University of Illinois Extension (1...

 - Comply with all University of Illinois Extension Affirmative Action/Equal Opportunity policies and guidelines in all aspects of Extension work; assists Unit staff with data collection for Affirmative Action, Gender, and Targeted reports.

-- Local, regional and statewide travel required; personal transportation required.
+- Local, regional and (limited) statewide travel required; personal transportation required.

 - To perform the functions of this position, the employee will be required to perform work both within an office and outside in the communities that are served, and must have the capability to travel from one location to the other in a timely fashion.
 Employee is responsible for securing personal transportation.
 A valid driver’s license is preferred.
 Some work will be required during evenings and/or weekends.
 When working, the employee may be exposed to a variety of environmental factors to include, but not limited to, hot or cold weather, exposure to noise and allergens, and uneven ground.
 In performing the functions of this position, the employee may be subjected to various mental and physical demands as well to include, but not limited to, independently traveling to and performing work at different locations, lifting and moving items that may occasionally weigh up to forty (40) pounds and frequently weigh up to twenty (20) pounds, and twisting, pushing and pulling movements.
 More detailed information regarding the functions of this position (including the physical, mental and environmental requirements of the position) may be obtained from Human Resources for the College of Agricultural, Consumer and Environmental Sciences (ACES) by contacting [email protected].

-- Required: Master’s degree in nutrition, dietetics, public health, community health, adult education or related to subject matter emphasis from an accredited institution of higher education.
-At least one degree in a nutrition or related field.
+- Master’s degree in public health, community health, nutrition, dietetics or field related to subject matter emphasis from an accredited institution of higher education.
 Candidates with a Master’s degree in progress may be considered for interviews, but degree must be completed by hire date.

 - Teaching experience in informal or formal settings.

-- Knowledge, Skills and Abilities: Strong oral and written communication skills.
+- Strong oral and written communication skills.
 Evidence of strong interpersonal skills and ability to work within a team environment.
 Demonstrated ability to build and maintain diverse networks within a community setting.
-Knowledge of obesity prevention strategies for community settings.
+Knowledge of obesity prevention strategies using policy, systems, and environmental approaches.

 The position is a full-time, benefits-eligible, non-tenure academic professional position appointed on a 12-month service basis.
 The expected start date is as soon as possible after the closing date.
 Salary is commensurate with experience and qualifications.
 Generous vacation and sick leave.
 State Universities Retirement System.
 Group health, dental, vision and life insurance.